ffidai/Final_Project/README.md

 Building on the starter code:
 * Identify “waiting” player motions
-* Variations of forehand and backhand movements, add in others
+* Variations of forehand and backhand movements, add in other key movements
 * Professional camera to achieve clear frames
 * Professional player for the training video to show clear, precise movements